 His responsibilities included educating and developing on ice officials through evaluations and observation.
 Allman has a wide array of experience on the ice as an official where for the past 10 years he has worked professionally in the AHL, ECHL, CHL and SPHL as a referee or linesman.
 He also has on-ice experience at both the NAHL and USHL levels.

-Chris resides in Minneapolis, Minnesota.
+Chris resides in St. Paul, Minnesota.

 Trent Ritchie is in his first season with the North American Hockey League as the Coordinator of Hockey Administration.
-He assists the Director of Hockey Operations and also assists with equipment supplier programs for the NAHL, NA3HL and NAPHL.

 Before joining the NAHL, Trent has worked at all levels of hockey in the front office including internships with the National Hockey League's Dallas Stars, the Central Hockey League's Allen Americans and the North American Hockey League's own Texas Tornado.

 Trent recently completed his college degree graduating from the University of Arkansas-Fayetteville where he studied Sports Management, graduating with a B.A. in May 2013.
 During his time at Arkansas, Trent played 4 years on the club hockey team and served as the Vice President of Merchandise for two of those years.